pinnacleapi/pinnacleapi-documentation/APIChangelog.md

 ## December 18, 2018 - Lines API

 ##### 1. <span style="background-color:green">FEATURE</span>  - New property `liveStatus` in the `/v1/fixtures/special` response.
-Pinnacle will start offering live betting on specials soon, firstly on Esports.
-This property was introduce so that clients can differentiate live from pregame specials.
-Please note that live delay will be applied to betting on live specials.
+This property was introduced so that

 #### 2. <span style="background-color:green">IMPROVEMENT</span> -  All live events must have `parentId`.
 When `parentId` was introduced we could not guarantee that all live events would have `parentId` set.
 In time we were able to consolidate the data and be able to guarantee that.